AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-view-api.md

 ---
-uid: data-views-data-views
+uid: DataViewAPI
 ---

-# Data Views
+# Data view API
 The `DataView` API provides mechanisms to create, read, update, and delete data views.
 This is one portion of the whole [data views API](xref:DataViewsAPIOverview).

-For a description of the `DataView` object type, see the [DataView documentation](xref:DataViewsOverview).
+For a description of the `DataView` object type, see the [data views documentation](xref:DataViewsOverview).

 Other sections of documentation describe how to [secure data views](xref:DataViewsSecuringDataViews) by setting their ownership and permissions, and the corresponding [API](xref:data-views-access-control).